imichaelksmith/hashnode-articles/clepjdhur000009ld3lhyg92s.md

 Esports has come a long way since its humble beginnings, and it's exciting to see where the industry is headed.

-With new games, rising stars, and the continued support of a passionate fan base, the future of esports is bright.
+With new games, **rising stars**, and the continued support of a passionate fan base, the future of esports is bright.

-As the world continues to adapt to the COVID-19 pandemic and beyond, esports will undoubtedly play an important role in shaping the future of gaming and entertainment.
+As the world continues to adapt to the **COVID-19 pandemic** and beyond, esports will undoubtedly play an important role in shaping the future of gaming and entertainment.